Eskimo Trade Jargon

-Eskimo Trade Jargon was an Inuit pidgin used by the Mackenzie River Inuit as a trade language with the Athabaskan peoples to their south, such as the Gwich'in (Loucheux).
-It was reported by Stefánsson (1909), and was apparently distinct from the Athabaskan-based Loucheux Jargon of the same general area.
+Eskimo Trade Jargon was an Inuit pidgin used by Inuit of the Mackenzie River area as a trade language with the Dene or Athabaskan peoples to their south, such as the Gwichʼin (Loucheux).
+It was reported by Vilhjalmur Stefansson (1909), and was apparently distinct from the Athabaskan-based Loucheux Jargon, see Gwichʼin language, of the same general area.

 A reduced form of the pidgin was used for ships' trade at Herschel Island off the Arctic coast near Alaska.

 History

-Eskimo Trade Jargon formed from one the two "pidgin traditions" formed between Inuit peoples and foreign whalers as they interacted, likely helped by the difficulty europeans had learning Inuit languages.
-The pidgin is recorded to have been used during the 19th and 20th centuries as American ships with international crews traveled to The North American Artctic.
-Because the international crews often spoke several different languages, but they all had to interact with the Inuit, the Inuit's language ended up the becoming the main lexifier of Eskimo Trade Jargon.
-The pidgin went extinct sometime in the 20th century though some rememberers may remain.
+Eskimo Trade Jargon formed from one the two "pidgin traditions" formed between Inuit and foreign whalers as they interacted, likely helped by the difficulty Europeans had in learning Inuit languages.
+The pidgin is recorded to have been used during the 19th and 20th centuries as American ships with international crews travelled to the North American Arctic.
+Because the international crews often spoke several different languages, but they all had to interact with Inuit, who's language ended up the becoming the main lexifier of Eskimo Trade Jargon.
+The pidgin went extinct sometime in the 20th century though some people who remember it may remain.

+Social and political factors

+In the development of many contact languages, the language of the dominant group forms the basis of the language (ie. the lexicon).
+These dominant groups are typically seen as being European-based groups as they held more economical and political power.
+In the case of Eskimo Trade Jargon, the local Inuit language formed the basis of Eskimo Trade Jargon, despite them not being seen as the dominant group in this contact language relationship.
+There are several explanations as to why this may have occurred.
+First, Inuit may have had larger populations and held more cultural power than their European counterparts in this relationship, as the European whalers and traders would have needed to rely on Inuit for knowledge and resources to survive the Arctic conditions.
+Another reason why the Eskaleut language may have become the lexifier, is that many of the European ships were multi-ethnic, with many different languages being present on any given ship.
+This would have made the Eskaleut language the main variant in these contact situations.